canastro/blog/content/blog/2019-01-02---react-ui-lib-part2/index.md

 export default { palette };
 ```

-But if you have your theme composed as static objects the user will not have the oportunity to adapt the components to match subtle changes in their app...
-So lets change the approach a little bit, lets change the theme and the palette to be a function to allow the user to provide some overrides:
+But if you have your theme composed as static objects the user will not have the opportunity to adapt the components to match subtle changes in their app... lets change the approach a little bit.
+Change the theme and the palette to be a function to allow the user to provide some overrides:

 **src/theme/palette.ts**:
 ```js